Suffering in the Life of a Christian - Part 1

 At the point in time when Adam and Eve yielded to the devil’s temptation and ate the fruit which God had forbidden them to eat, sin came into the world.
 With sin came suffering and death, which are the consequences of sin.

 Every man born into the world from the time Adam and Eve sinned is born as a slave of sin and in need of a Savior.
 In Romans 5:12-19, the Apostle Paul taught about the fall of man.
-He explained that just as sin came into the world through one man, Adam, and one sin of Adam’s brought death and condemnation to every man, so also through one Man, Jesus Christ, and His one act of righteousness, God’s grace would overflow to many, resulting in justification that brings life.
+He explained that just as sin came into the world through one man, Adam, and this one sin of Adam’s brought death and condemnation to every man, so also through one Man, Jesus Christ, and His one act of righteousness, God’s grace would overflow to many, resulting in justification that brings life.

 Satan, or the serpent, would strike the heel of Jesus, but Jesus would crush the head of Satan.
 This prophecy was made about Jesus in Genesis 3:15, and it was fulfilled in His victory over Satan at Calvary, “and by His scourging we are healed” (Isaiah 53:5).
 Everything that Jesus suffered, He suffered as a result of the activity of Satan.
 And at the same time, everything He suffered came about according to the predetermined plan and foreknowledge of God the Father (Acts 2:23).